 If you’re camping in the high season — usually the holidays — it can be hard to find ‘free’ camping spots in SA, since these might be full by the time you get there, so plan ahead and give yourself time.
 Since your Travellers Autobarn campervan rental comes with all the amenities you need for a good night’s sleep, you can park at most spots, really, that allow 2wd access.
 Just make sure the spot is a legal, so you don’t get fined.

 Travellers Autobarn also provides you with several options to reduce your spending when it comes to selecting campgrounds during your trip.
 All customers will receive on pick-up a booklet that will highlight free campgrounds all around Australia – meaning instead savings for you.
-We also get discount on specific holiday parks we partner with!
+We also get a discount on specific holiday parks we partner with!
 The benefits are endless.

 Come and speak with Travellers Autobarn’s friendly staff and hire a campervan, we can help you plan your trip and suggest a few alternative spots so that you always have a couple of back-ups without venturing too far off the beaten path.